TotallyInformation/node-red-contrib-fs/README.md

 #Nodes
 - [file-lister](docs/file-lister.html) - List all files in a given starting folder optionally with a filename filter pattern.
 Also has options for file details and sub-folder recursion.
+- file-copier - In progress.
+Simple node to copy files (optionally with wildcard specifications).

 #Install